Aitia-IIOT/ah5-docs-java-spring/docs/core_systems/service_registry.md

 :fontawesome-solid-wrench: **authenticator.credentials**

-The credentials what this system will use for performing the login operation when the authentication policy is `outsourced`.
+The credentials that this system will use for performing the login operation when the authentication policy is `outsourced`.

 ```
 authenticator.credentials={\